dsaidgovsg/airflow-pipeline/README.md

 The above convenience functionalities include:

 1. Discovering if database (`sqlite` and `postgres`) is ready
-2. Automatically running `airflow initdb`
+2. Automatically running `airflow db init` and `airflow db upgrade`
 3. Easy creation of Airflow Web UI admin user by simple env vars.

 See [`entrypoint.sh`](entrypoint.sh) for more details